 Spices, especially cumin, are essential on every Moroccan table and feature in almost every Moroccan dish, including tajine, roasted lamb, fish, eggs, and others.
 Most common Moroccan foods contain meat or gluten, so if you are vegetarian/vegan or have a gluten allergy, it’s good to be careful and ask for specifics about your chosen dish.
 You can ask “Wash fih elham?”
 (Is there meat in this?) and “Wash fih elgluten?”
 (Is there gluten in this?) to make sure you’re in the clear.

-Fresh squeezed orange juice is sold almost everywhere in Morocco, from its rural towns to its bustling new cities to its ancient medinas, alongside other refreshing drinks such as avocado and banana juice.
+Fresh-squeezed orange juice is sold almost everywhere in Morocco, from rural towns to bustling new cities to ancient medinas, alongside other refreshing drinks such as avocado and banana juice.

 Read also: 10 Most Delicious Moroccan Foods